Whether or not you keep your twins together in school is a huge debate among parents of twins and multiples.

 As of now, our plan is for our girls to attend the same class in preschool and then decide based on how they do and input from the teachers what to do in Kindergarten.
 But, we are learning towards separating them once they get to Kindergarten.

-Our girls will be starting preschool this fall and we came to the decision a few ways.
+Our girls will be starting preschool this fall and we came to a decision a few ways.

 The first factor was that… well, the preschool we want them to go to only has one preschool class.
 Haha!
 Soo that was an easy decision!

-But in all reality, we could have found another preschool if it was important to us that they’re separated.
+But in all reality, we could have found another preschool if it was important to us that they were separated.
 However, since they have always stayed home with me, preschool in itself will be a huge transition.

 I strongly feel that it will be traumatic for them to be apart.
 They will be in preschool for two years, and by the time they get to Kindergarten will be well established with the classroom setting and being apart from mommy all day long.